 Sandra Phinney is a professional writer and photographer who lives on the edge of the Tusket River in Southwest Nova Scotia.
 She’s had a few former lives including teaching, social work and farming.
 Now, instead of driving a tractor and growing vegetables, Sandra wields a camera and harvests stories.

-In the book writing realm, Sandra’s penned three non-fiction books: Risk Takers and Innovators—Great Canadian Business Ventures since 1950; Pierre Elliott Trudeau: The Prankster Who Never Flinched; and Maud Lewis and the “Maudified” House Project.
+In the book writing realm, Sandra’s penned four non-fiction books: Risk Takers and Innovators—Great Canadian Business Ventures since 1950; Pierre Elliott Trudeau: The Prankster Who Never Flinched; Maud Lewis and the “Maudified” House Project; and Waking Up In My Own Backyard~Explorations in Southwest Nova Scotia.
 She’s currently working on two more non-fiction books.